sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 CrUx
       --crux.key         You need to use a key to get data from CrUx.
 Get the key from https://developers.google.com/web/tools/chrome-user-experience-report/api/guides/getting-started#APIKey
+      --crux.enable      Enable the CrUx plugin.
+This is on by defauly but you also need the Crux key.
+If you chose to disable it with this key, set this to false and you can still use the CrUx key in your configuration.  [default: true]
       --crux.formFactor  A form factor is the type of device on which a user visits a website.  [string] [choices: "ALL", "DESKTOP", "PHONE", "TABLET"] [default: "ALL"]
       --crux.collect     Choose what data to collect.
 URL is data for a specific URL, ORIGIN for the domain and ALL for both of them  [string] [choices: "ALL", "URL", "ORIGIN"] [default: "ALL"]